How to Prune Viburnums and Other Cane-Growing Shrubs

 No matter what time of year your shrub blooms, do this type of pruning in the early spring.
 You may sacrifice flowers for one season, but your plant will thank you with abundant blooms the next.
 Good candidates for rejuvenation include neglected 25-year-old forsythias and that old privet hedge that has eaten half of the sidewalk.

 Over the growing season, new shoots will form and grow into stems.
 Most plants will produce a couple feet of growth if located in the appropriate sun and soil conditions.
 In the spring of the next year, select the strongest canes to remain, and clip off the weak sisters.
-In the third season, begin an annual maintenance pruning regimen like the one shown on the facing page.
+In the third season, begin an annual maintenance pruning regimen.

 All photos, except where noted: Jennifer Benner